db-migrate/english-docs/Developers/contributing.md

 own documentation.
 Otherwise the users wont know about what your driver do, also the db-migrate project wont ever accept your driver as an official one if it is not documented.

+At least you have to follow one rule:
+Always provide the complete capability which is defined by the standard API of the Schema you're working on.
+For example you always need to provide an addColumn method, on the other side there are things you can provide, but you don't have to.
+For example transactions, if you don't have transactions, you can't implement them, obviously.
+However, if you can't support a feature defined by this standard API, thats often the case for transactions for example you should outline this in your documentation, so the user is warned about it.